 Emma Bridgewater is an inspiration for Sue, she says – “Emma started her business when all others were closing down.
 She had the tenacity and foresight to spot a gap in the market and kept going against the odds.
 I’m also inspired by traditional Wedgwood Jasperware from my time as a designer at Wedgwood.”

 Buy Sue Pryke Products

 Visit the Sue Pryke Website to buy the products which can be shipped overseas.
 Her products are also available at retailers such as Amara.
 To give you an idea of price points, they start at £15 and go up to £140.
 You can see Sue’s work at a showcase called Marks & Tools which will be at the Oxo Tower Gallery during London Craft Week from 4th to 7th May 2017.
 The theme is about the ‘Marks’ and ‘Tools’ of the maker and how these translate into different disciplines.
 The showcase is by Design Nation which is a membership organisation promoting UK designer-makers.

 Author: Homegirl London.
-Thanks and Photographs: Sue Pryke.
+Thanks and Photographs: By Yeshen Venema courtesy of Sue Pryke.